ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-show-contact-of-a-person-in-persons-navigator.md

 # How to show contact of a person in Persons navigator?

-The specific of this calculated attribute is that the contact mechanism type is enum type.
+The specific of this calculated attribute is that the contact mechanism type is enum.
 This is why it is accessed specifically.

 Its values and codes are as follows:

 | Member name | Value | Description                       |
 | :---------- | :---- | :-------------------------------- |